Ex-Cowboys player Brent arrested on assault, other charges

 He was also charged with public intoxication and resisting arrest and was being held Monday in the Carrollton city jail.

 It’s not clear if he has an attorney to speak on his behalf.
+He has worked for the Cowboys since retiring as a player four years ago.

 A Dallas jury in December returned a $25 million verdict against Brent and the owner of a now-defunct nightclub in the 2012 drunken-driving death of Brent’s teammate, Jerry Brown Jr.